 No operating system is bulletproof.
 Many things can go wrong - sometimes files go messy on hard drive after a power failure, sometimes a bad software or driver installation causes trouble, sometimes user deletes something important, etc.

-This section will cover the most annoying problem - Windows will not start or run properly.
-The remedy may be as simple as pressing a few keys on keyboard or it may take some time or even hours of repairing system files or performing a non-destructive reinstallation.
-Pressing F8 key during boot-time opens Advanced Boot Options menu of Windows XP, Vista and 7, offering several troubleshooting options - Last Known Good Configuration, Safe Mode, VGA Mode, etc.
+This section will cover the most annoying problems - Windows will not start or run properly.
+The remedy may be as simple as pressing a few keyboard keys, or it may take some time or even hours of repairing system files or performing a non-destructive reinstallation.